shivam27k/react-pdf-cropper/README.md

 A full-featured example React app is included in the [example/](https://github.com/shivam27k/react-pdf-cropper) folder of this repo.

 -   Open it, run `npm install`, then `npm run dev`.

 -   Try cropping, previewing, downloading, and watermarking on any PDF (don't forget to install the package first).

+There is an example video in the `public` folder for your reference as well.

 ## 💡 FAQ